In the lead up to International Women’s Day,

 My work is interesting and varied – from interacting with external bodies such as the Environment Agency to working with people on site to identify and deliver environmental improvements.

 How did you arrive at your current position?
 What attracted you to a career in manufacturing?

 As a child, I loved to understand how things work and see things being made– one of my first memories is seeing things being made on production lines on Play School, a 70’s British children's television series!

-I joined CCE in 1999, here in Edmonton, and since then I have held a variety of roles: Learning & Development Manager, Quality Manager and Production Manager.
+I joined CCEP in 1999, here in Edmonton, and since then I have held a variety of roles: Learning & Development Manager, Quality Manager and Production Manager.
 In 2009, after my maternity leaves, I came back and became the factory’s Environmental Manager.

-Work-life balance is even more important now that I am a mum to two lovely daughters, so I now work part-time, with the support of my team and thanks to CCE’s flexible working policy.
+Work-life balance is even more important now that I am a mum to two lovely daughters, so I now work part-time, with the support of my team and thanks to CCEP’s flexible working policy.

 What have been your biggest challenges in this role?